DanielBMarkham/Info-Ops/manuscript/chapter1.md

 [^1-2]: The overall outline of what happened on flight 447 is taken from the Wikipedia entry on the crash. https://en.wikipedia.org/wiki/Air_France_Flight_447

 The flight was mostly full.
 There was a relatively new junior co-pilot on board, but even he had hundreds of hours in the plane and in the region.
 There was nothing to suggest anything was amiss.
-We don't know for sure, but in all likelihood, Dubois's mind was dwelling on his beautiful Brazillian mistress and the evening they had spent together the night before.
+We don't know for sure, but in all likelihood, Dubois's mind was dwelling on his beautiful Brazilian mistress and the evening they had spent together the night before.
 He had only gotten about an hour of sleep.

 Yawning, he watched a few light clouds blow in from the sea.
 As the sun slowly sank in the tropical sky, the plane loaded up and excitement was in the air.
 Soon they would be in Paris.